 - Straws have been eliminated from all dining operations on 12/3/2018 and replaced with recyclable sip-through lids that have no more plastic than a traditional plastic lid for straws.

-- The dining hall has been a 3-Star Certified Green Restaurant since 2015.
+- The Dining Hall has been a 3-Star Certified Green Restaurant since 2015.
 This is a certification that looks at multiple aspects such as energy use, food sourcing, water use, and waste.
-There is a total of 250 restaurants in the country that are 3-star certified and only 30 that have achieved the top level at 4 stars.
+There are approximately 250 restaurants in the country that are 3-star certified and only 30 that have achieved the top level at 4 stars.
 Additional information can be found here.

 - The Pick Your Portion initiative gives students more control over their servings by allowing them to choose either a taste, half, full, or double portion of a dish.
 This also reduces food waste as students feel less pressure to take full servings of a dish they want to try.

 - EcoTainers are inexpensive, reusable alternatives for takeout containers in retail locations.
 Additional information can be found here.

 - Eco-refills encourage all guests to bring their own clean beverage containers to receive a discount on regular coffee and fountain beverages, which also reduces paper and plastic waste sent to the landfill.

 - All packaging in retail locations is either recyclable or compostable.

 - Culinary Services uses local vendors and reviews vendors for sustainable practices.
 Additional information can be found here.

 - Catering eliminated plastic plates and now offers lightweight melamine or compostable paper products as inexpensive alternates to regular china service.

 - Reusable gloves have been implemented for cutting foods during food preparation in the kitchen, and The Juice Bar, which has reduced disposable glove waste.